 As a result of its investments in equity funds, each Fund indirectly holds securities denominated in foreign currencies whose value will fluctuate due to changes in exchange rates.
 Their currency exposures are therefore managed, principally by using forward currency contracts to sell unwanted currency exposure arising from its indirect equity investments.
-For Optimal (US\$), such currency sales are normally in favour of the US dollar, being the currency in which that Fund would invest if the Manager was impartial between all currencies.
-Optimal (Euro) and (Yen) invest substantially all of their assets in Optimal (US\$) and hedge most or all their currency exposure by selling forward US dollars into euro and yen, respectively.
+For Optimal (US\$), such currency sales are normally in favour of the US dollar.
+Optimal (Euro) and (Yen) invest substantially all of their assets in Optimal (US\$) and hedge most or all their currency exposure by selling forward US dollars into euro and Japanese yen, respectively.
 The Funds may include exposure to other currencies if the prospective returns from doing so are expected to justify the associated risk.

-At 31 December 2016, Optimal (US\$)'s total exposure to foreign currencies was 13% (2015 - 7%) with no significant exposure to any single currency.
-The main foreign currency to which Optimal Overlay had exposure was Japanese yen at 16% (2015 - 15%).
-The impact on net assets of a 5% movement in all foreign currencies to which the Funds are exposed, relative to their functional currencies as at 31 December 2016 would have been, for Optimal (US\$) 0.6% (2015 - 0.4%), and for Optimal Overlay 1.2% (2015 - 1.1%).
+At 31 December 2017, Optimal (US\$)'s total exposure to foreign currencies was 11% (2016-13%) with no significant exposure to any single currency.
+The main foreign currency to which Optimal Overlay had exposure was Japanese yen at 9% (2016-16%).
+The impact on net assets of a 5% movement in all foreign currencies to which the Funds are exposed, relative to their functional currencies as at 31 December 2017 would have been, for Optimal (US\$) 0.5% (2016-0.6%), and for Optimal Overlay 0.9% (2016-1.2%).